STV News at Six Dundee International

 STV News at Six from the Dundee region.
 This edition of the broadcast programme may have been edited for rights reasons.

-Police say they're extremely concerned for the safety of a Polish woman who has disappeared from her home in Dundee.
+Police say they're increasingly concerned for the safety of a Japanese woman who's been missing from her Fife home for nearly two weeks.